mattCoretex/UVic-CourseSpace/README.md

 4. A folder containing questions and answers text files will be generated.

-To do:
+To do (if possible):
 - improve the presentation of the generated text files.
-- implement an automatic spider for scraping if possible.
+- crawl and scrape automatically.